Wellbeing Lab: Offices celebrates completion with compendium launch

 Following the event, John Alker commented:

-"I’d like to congratulate all the teams who took part in the Lab for demonstrating their commitment to this topic, and for acknowledging the importance of practising what they preach.”
+“I’d like to congratulate all the teams who took part in the Lab for demonstrating their commitment to this topic, and for acknowledging the importance of practicing what they preach.”

 The full compendium is available to download here.

-UK-GBC's next Wellbeing Lab will focus on the retail sector - find out more, including how to get involved, here.
+UKGBC’s next Wellbeing Lab will focus on the retail sector – that can be read here.